Bhadule/new-jenkin-project/README.md

-print("This project is for demo purpose")
+This project is for demo purpose